jackfranklin/fetch-factory/README.md

 ### Response Interceptors

-By default, fetch-factory will call its two default response interceptors:
+By default, fetch-factory will call its default response interceptor:
-1) Simply checks the status and rejects on any non-2xx status
-2) Simply takes the stream returned by `fetch` and consumes it as JSON, returning a JavaScript object.
+- It simply takes the stream returned by `fetch` and consumes it as JSON, returning a JavaScript object.

-You can override these default interceptors by passing an `interceptors` object with a `response` key:
+You can override this interceptor by passing an `interceptors` object with a `response` key:

 ```js
 var UserFactory = fetchFactory.create({